 A Mushroom Masala Curry that's simple, delicious, and will leave you licking your fingers.
-Serve with some coconut rice for a healthy and tasty meal.
+Serve with coconut rice for a healthy and tasty meal.
 A vegan, gluten-free, soy-free and nut-free recipe.

 I return home from India each time with my tummy full and my head bursting with ideas for what to make next.
 Not cooking for three weeks can be refreshing and freeing, no doubt, but as someone who enjoys cooking, it is a great feeling to be back in my kitchen, slapping the saucepan on the stove, chopping vegetables, soaking beans and stirring the pot.